HELM: Hierarchical Encoding for mRNA Language Modeling: Experiments

 \subsubsection{Experimental details}

 \paragraph{Pre-training objective} To train an mRNA LM, we start with two standard pre-training objectives: Masked Language Modeling (MLM) and Causal Language Modeling (CLM).
 MLM is an inherently bidirectional pre-training method that relies on model learning to capture context from both directions of a sequence.
 CLM, on the other hand, is unidirectional, predicting each token based on previous tokens.
-We evaluate both objectives to determine their effectiveness in capturing the biological structure of mRNA sequences.

-\paragraph{Model architectures} We evaluate various state-of-the-art architectures for sequence modeling: Transformer~\citep{radford2019language}, Hyena~\citep{poli2023hyena}, and Mamba~\citep{gu2023mamba}.
+We evaluate both objectives to determine their effectiveness in capturing the biological structure of mRNA sequences. \paragraph{Model architectures} We evaluate various state-of-the-art architectures for sequence modeling: Transformer~\citep{radford2019language}, Hyena~\citep{poli2023hyena}, and Mamba~\citep{gu2023mamba}.
 Transformers support both MLM and CLM objectives, while Hyena and Mamba are primary designed for CLM.
 All models use 50M parameters, balancing performance and efficiency.
-We found that models of this scale can outperforms larger existing models while maintaining reasonable run-times (see Appendix~\ref{subsec:appendix_helm_scale} and Table~\ref{fig:run_times}).
+We found that models of this scale can outperforms larger existing models while maintaining reasonable run-times (see Appendix~\ref{subsec:appendix_helm_scale}).
 Detailed pre-training information is available in Appendix~\ref{subsec:appendix_pretraining_details}.

 \paragraph{Tokenization} Inspired by protein and DNA language modeling, we explored various tokenization strategies for mRNA sequences: nucleotide, codon-level, and 6-mer.
 We observed that codon-level tokenization consistently outperforms other strategies (results in Appendix Sec.~\ref{sec:tokenization_experiments}).
 We hypothesize that the superior performance of codon tokenization stems from codons' role as the fundamental units of the genetic code, directly mapping to amino acids during protein synthesis.
 In addition, the codon level tokenization allows to naturally capture the variability in wobbling nucleotides, where changes in the third nucleotide do not always alter the amino acid produced~\citep{barricelli1977origin,outeiral2024codon}.
 Here on, we adopt codon-level tokenization as the default strategy for our models.
-This way, our vocabulary includes $4^3=64$ codon tokens, representing all possible nucleotide combinations, plus special tokens for start, stop, padding, masking, and unknown characters.
+This way, our vocabulary includes $4^3=64$ codon tokens for all possible nucleotide combinations, plus special tokens for start, stop, padding, masking, and unknown characters.

 \paragraph{Baselines} We additionally compare trained models against three state-of-the-art public foundation models: RNA-FM, SpliceBERT, and CodonBERT.
 While RNA-FM and CodonBERT are 100M parameter models, SpliceBERT is a 20M parameter model.
 We choose these baselines as CodonBERT is the only existing mRNA LM publicly available while SpliceBERT is pre-trained on pre-mRNA, and RNA-FM is known to be one of the strongest baselines in recent works because of its reported strong performance across multiple domains~\citep{nguyen2024sequence, franke2024rnaformer, boyd2023atom}.
 Additionally, we include a simple one-hot encoding-based baseline to evaluate how much LMs performances surpass basic sequence representation methods commonly used~\citep{harmalkar2023toward, boyd2023atom}.